 - I’m a parent to two hilarious, smart and kind young girls.

-- A wife to my college sweetheart (although I don’t think we’ve ever actually called each other that).
+- I’m married to my college sweetheart (although I don’t think we’ve ever actually called each other that).

-- A “runner,” I think, because I have one marathon and a few half-marathons under my belt.
-I still question why I run every time I get out there and it’s usually when I’m done that the answer comes to me.
+- I’m a “runner,” in air quotes because I have one marathon and five half-marathons under my belt, yet I still question why I run every time I get out there.
+It’s usually when I’m done that the answer comes to me.

 I’m intrigued by community building organizations and supportive people.
 Over the years, I’ve surrounded myself with more of these types of people via running groups, writing opportunities, non-profit involvement, other freelancers and entrepreneurs and various parenting connections (kid’s birthday parties, daycare, school, daughters’ friends and kid’s sports).
 These groups give me hope that we ultimately want to help each other yet find ourselves in the same boat wondering how to stay afloat with so many responsibilities and expectations.